gregmercer/nodejs-hello/README.md

 https://www.docker.com/toolbox
 ```

-Starting your docker-machine:
+Starting your docker-machine, go to Launchpad on Mac and run:
 ```
-go to Launchpad on Mac and run:
 'Docker Quickstart Terminal'
 ```